SimonPiCarter/octopus2/documentation/phases.md

 Here are all the default phases in the running order :

-## OnLoad
-Loading input

-## PostLoad
+## PrepingUpdate

-Setting up from intput.
+### CommandQueueSystems

+- Push a new memento layer
+- Take Queue Actions into account
-- CommandQueue : marking current has done and tagging clean up and removing state of entities
+- Remove current state and add clean up state if done  in entities

+## CleanUp

+### CommandQueueSystems

+- Commands : all clean ups from commands

 ## PreUpdate

-- Commands : all clean ups from commands

-## OnUpdate

-- CommandQueue : updating states based on queue
+### CommandQueueSystems

+- Remove clean up state and add new state if any and component associated

-## OnValidate
+## Update

-- Commands : all actions from commands
+- all actions from commands

 ## PostUpdate

-- CommandQueue : register potential done step
+### Moves and position

+- Update PositionStep from Move

+## Stepping

 - Step : apply all

-## PreStore
+## Validate

-Prepare display

 - Validate components (do various checks and corrections)

-## OnStore

-Sync with display.
-This is the only time where display and backend must be synced

-## Revert

-Custom phase not run by default use to revert steps